siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 **Channel Assignment**<br>
 Initially neither channel is assigned as data or control.
+* The control and data channels are known as:
+  * /tty0 is the control channel
+  * /tty1 is the data channel
 * The first channel to receive any of these characters will become the control channel:
   * {
   * ?